dubayresearchgroup/DopaDiff/README.md

   - The authors used [22 Aug 2018](https://github.com/lammps/lammps/releases/tag/stable_22Aug2018) LAMMPS stable version in the simulations.
 - `/VMD scripts`: contains the VMD scripts for trajectory visualization.
   - The authors used [VMD 1.9.4a55](https://www.ks.uiuc.edu/Research/vmd/alpha/) to build and run these `.tcl` files.

-## More info

-If additional clarification notes are necessary, the authors will update this compressed folder at https://github.com/QizhangJia/DopaDiff.
-Please check this repository for the most up-to-date README.